qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 dataset.
 The observations within and between 5 plant transects are dependent for the same reasons described in soil transects.
 The method we use is to take the average of cover value over each treatment-block combination.
-Then for treatment group, we have four independent observations from the four blocks.
-For control group, we also have four independent observations from the four blocks.
+Then we have four independent observations from the four blocks for both biosolids and control treatment groups.
 For a block-treatment combination in which experimenters did not observe any presence of POPR, we add a cover value of 0 for that specific combination.
-Then we can fit a usual linear model to this averaged dataset with the averaged cover value as the response variable and treatment as the explanatory variable.
+Then we fit a usual linear model to this averaged dataset with the averaged cover value as the response variable and treatment as the explanatory variable.

-In addition, averaging observations from each block-treatment combination solves the problem that the response variable is discrete.
+In addition, averaging observations from each block-treatment combination relieves the problem that the response variable is discrete.
 Since we take an average over 50 discrete observations for each combination, the averaged cover value resembles the underlying continuous values.
 Therefore the usual linear model introduced above